raydiak/Inline-Lua/README.md

 ### Inline::Lua

-Represents a Lua instance with it's own global environment and internal stack.
+Represents a Lua instance with its own global environment and internal stack.
 Multiple Inline::Lua instances may be used, though passing ::Objects between different instances is not supported, and using LuaParent does not work well with multiple instances (both of which are described further down).